vlad17/vlad17.github.io/_posts/2016-07-17-ad-click-prediction.md

 Given sparsity level and scalability requirements, online regularized logisitic regression seems to be the way to go.
 How do we build a holistic machine learning solution for it?

 [Vowpal Wabbit](https://arxiv.org/abs/1110.4198) was developed a few years before a solution to these kinds of problems, but handled several orders of magnitudes less (its dictionary size is \\(2^{18}\\) by default).

+_Note_: in the discussion below we'll be assuming most of the features are categorical variables, represented as indicators with strings as the feature names.

 ## Online Learning and Sparsity